Engage with African art and history at this free Smithsonian museum on the National Mall.

-The Smithsonian National Museum of African Art is located on Independence Avenue SW in DC, on the National Mall.
+The National Museum of African Art is located on Independence Avenue SW on the National Mall.
 The museum possesses the largest publicly held collection of African art in the United States, with roughly 12,000 objects in total.
 Its mission: to teach visitors about African art in order to create a dialogue that crosses cultural boundaries.

 The museum is free and open to the public from 10 a.m. – 5:30 p.m. daily, except for Dec.
 25. All public spaces, exhibitions and programs at the museum are accessible to visitors with disabilities.